Codecademy/ugc/content/sodiq_aderibigbe/creating-queues-using-javascript.md

 The code block above represents the creation of a class, the [`constructor()`](https://www.codecademy.com/resources/docs/javascript/constructors) method is a special method of a class that used to create an object instance of that class.
 It can be used to initialize any object that would be used across the class methods.
 The [`this`](https://www.codecademy.com/resources/docs/javascript/this) keyword serves as a regular object within this context.
 It can be used to initialize any value.

-Next up, we add each queue operation as a method of the class
+Next up, we add each queue operation as a method of the class.

 ### Enqueue